I'll start as an example (y'all are probably sick of my ring by now, sorry):

 I think mine reflects my general tendency to be drawn to somewhat traditional pieces with interesting twists.
 I would say my style is contemporary and a little flashy with statement details.
 I am not a particularly trendy person but I like to have a sense of uniqueness.

 Stone: 1.5ct round which goes towards the flashy and traditional aspects.
-It's an attention grabber but a classic shape which never seems dated.
-My FI actually went a little bigger than we looked at initially but I think it suits me now that I see it on me.
+It’s an attention grabber but a classic shape which never seems dated.
+My Fiance actually went a little bigger than we looked at initially but I think it suits me now that I see it on me.

 Setting: The band is shaped like a bunch of small leaves with a diamond in each one.
 I fell in love with it because of all the detail and texture.
 The leaves give it a more contemporary bent but I find it to be a bit more understated than other pieces such as halos.
 Each prong is shaped like a leaf with more diamond accents.